Welcome to today's edition of the Rush 24-7 podcast.

 I can't tell you how this infuriates me.

-The House of Representatives rejected an attempt late yesterday to end a 25-year-old ban on oil and natural gas drilling in eighty-five percent of the country's coastal waters, despite arguments that the new supplies are needed to lower energy costs.
+The House of Representatives rejected an attempt late yesterday to end a 25-year-old ban on oil and natural gas drilling in 85% of the country's coastal waters, despite arguments that the new supplies are needed to lower energy costs.

-Lawmakers from Florida and California and its both parties led the fight to maintain the long-standing drilling moratorium, contending that energy development as close as three miles from shore would jeopardize multi-billion dollar tourism industry.
+Lawmakers from Florida and California and both parties led the fight to maintain a long-standing drilling moratorium, contending that energy development as close as three miles from shore would jeopardize multi-billion dollar tourism industry.

 Hell, it would not.

-I'd take a tour out to sea and oil, Derek.
+I'd take a tour out to see an oil derrick.

 I'd charter a helicopter to fly over one.